COMP122/comp122-s23/format-encodings/notes_02_27.md

    * M/W @ 2:00 pm:
      - none
    * T/R @ 9:00 am:
+     - Is there a way to automate pulling a number of repos?
+Yes, check your comp122/bin/directory
+     - For programming assignments do I need to have a submission.md?
+NO, follow the spec.
+     - What due we do if we don't have enough digits when we convert
+       - a whole number?  add extra zeros to the left side of the number
+       - a string?  either error or add zeros to the right side
    * T/R @ 2:00 pm:
+      - none

 ## Review from Last-time:
    - ???